 What’s covered in this document:

-There are two methods for establishing straight pay for an exempt employee working a partial period.
+There are two methods for establishing straight pay for a Salaried employee working a partial period.

-Method 1 - Set as Non-exempt for Partial Period
+Method 1 - Set as Hourly for Partial Period

-Reconfigure the employee profile, setting their exempt (Salaried) status to non-exempt (Hourly) for the period where a partial period is worked.
+Reconfigure the employee profile, setting their Salaried status to Hourly for the period where a partial period is worked.
 This value is set under the Rates tab of the employee profile.
 Method 1 is most applicable to situations where an employee is being on-boarded (first pay period) or terminated (last pay period).

 Method 2 - Edit Dilution Hours in Period for Partial Period